 Hon.
 Joe Savikataaq (interpretation): Thank you, Mr. Speaker.
-As to when the Southampton caribou will be getting counted, we don't know that yet.
-In 2017 they had diminished in number and the total allowable catch or the numbers were at a thousand and up to today they're still around a thousand.
-I can tell my colleague that we don't know when the caribou will be counted again.
-To use this example, if the numbers of caribou have gone down, but right now they seem to be sort of on the level number.
+We still don't know when the Southampton caribou will be getting counted.
+However, I can say that there were approximately 1,600 caribou in 2017 and there were approximately 1,000 caribou in 2019.
+There are still around 1,000 caribou up to today, so the numbers haven't really changed.
+I can tell the member that we don't know when the caribou will be counted again.
+To use this example, if the numbers of caribou go down substantially, we will count them, but right now they seem to be at around the same level.
 Thank you, Mr. Speaker.